danielaparker/jsoncons/README.md

 You have a choice of accessors:

-    book["price"] will throw if there is no price book.get("price") will return json::null if there is no price book.get("price",default_value) will return default_value if there is no price
+    book["price"] will throw if there is no price book.get("price") will return a json null value if there is no price book.get("price",default_value) will return default_value if there is no price

 So if you want to show "n/a" for the missing price, you can use this accessor